 The departures of Carlino, Wilmott, and other brass from their era allowed for a younger and hipper Jay Snowden to ascend in Penn leadership, which was quickly followed by the Barstool Sports buy-in early in 2020.

 Penn’s modern era is the subject of the third and final piece in our three-part history of Penn National Gaming.
-Find our full Penn National historical timeline and list of properties here.
+Read Part 3 of Penn National’s history here.